cyborgoat/data-inference-machine-learning/assignment_4/junxiaog-Junxiao Guo-DIAMLassignment4.md

 f) Given a set of predictor corresponding to Carnegie Mellon University, what graduation rate value should the most accurate model predict?

-The mosst accurate model predicts as 69.19326336%
+The most accurate model predicts as 69.19326336%

 <div style="page-break-after: always;"></div>